 2. The supposed “wrongdoer” changed their relationship with the family; that it was their actions that affected the family.

-I would wonder how he can outright say that it wasn’t their actions, meaning the actions of the active JWs, that affected the family.
+I would wonder how he can outright say that it wasn’t their actions, meaning the actions of the active Jehovah’s Witnesses, that affected the family.
 How can he possibly deny that the Jehovah’s Witnesses are the ones who are proactively changing the family dynamics by choosing to shun someone else?

 Refusing to Take Responsibility

-Untruths are bad enough, but it’s most bothersome how JWs refuse to take responsibility for their own beliefs.
+Untruths are bad enough, but it’s most bothersome how Jehovah’s Witnesses refuse to take responsibility for their own beliefs.
 If they want to shun people who have left, that’s their right and privilege.
-We have freedom of religion in this country and many others.
-While shunning is considered cruel by some, and may even cause persons to think poorly of Jehovah and this religion, JWs still have the right to say that it’s part of their beliefs and that it’s what they require of their members.
+While shunning is considered cruel by some, and may even cause persons to think poorly of Jehovah and this religion, Jehovah’s Witnesses still have the right to say that it’s part of their beliefs and that it’s what they require of their members.